shsagir/play-area-sync/docs/craft-3-install-locally.md

 template:         article
 reviewed:         2018-05-07
 title:            Install Craft CMS locally
-naviTitle:        Craft
+naviTitle:        Install Craft locally
 lead:             Craft is a CMS you and your clients will love.
-Learn how to install Craft CMS locally and deploy it here on fortrabbit.
+Learn how to install Craft CMS locally, matching your deployment workflow.
 group:            craft
 stack:            all

-dontList:         no

 websiteLink:      https://craftcms.com/
 websiteLinkText:  craftcms.com